 Director: James Ponsoldt

-Starring: Mary Elizabeth Winstead; Aaron Paul; Nick Offerman; Megan Mullally.
+Starring: Mary Elizabeth Winstead, Aaron Paul, Nick Offerman, Megan Mullally

-Starring Mary Elizabeth Winstead (Scott Pilgrim vs the World) and Breaking Bad’s Aaron Paul, the plot is centered around Winstead’s character Kate Hannah.
+Starring Mary Elizabeth Winstead (Scott Pilgrim vs the World) and ‘Breaking Bad’ actor Aaron Paul, the plot is centred around Winstead’s character Kate Hannah.
 Kate, an elementary school character, wets herself as a result of her alcoholism, something her husband – Charlie (Paul) – deals with on an almost daily basis despite being an enabler to her ongoing alcoholism.
 Upon vomiting in front of her class, Kate seeks help for her problems and takes a journey through rehab in a move that creates tension in the home.

-The most obvious thing to note with regard to this film is the quality of the performance from Winstead who delivers the tragedy of her young character’s situation in a manner that truly helps to create empathy for addicts, as opposed to resentment and-or opposition.
-One scene that springs to mind as evidence of how well played Kate was, occurs in the character’s first Alcoholics Anonymous (AA) meeting where we are finally invited to see her true feelings towards her addiction in one slow zooming shot of Winstead alone.
-She excels and does so to invite the viewer’s empathy for a character that has a lot of human (and therefore unlikable) traits.
+The most obvious thing to note with regard to this film is the quality of the performance from Mary Elizabeth Winstead who delivers the tragedy of her young character’s situation in a manner that truly helps to create empathy for addicts, as opposed to resentment and-or opposition.
+One scene that springs to mind as evidence of how well played Kate is, occurs in the character’s first Alcoholics Anonymous (AA) meeting where we are finally invited to see her true feelings towards her addiction in one slow zooming shot of Winstead alone.
+She excels, and does so to invite the viewer’s empathy for a character that has a lot of human (and therefore unlikable) traits.
 It is perhaps the most gripping scene in the movie and works to truly unveil the talent of its lead actress.